simplycmy/tf_challenge1/README.md

 We are tasked to run the tutorial code and make it work by running it in our working O/S (Windows / Ubuntu / Mac).
 The choice is yours.
 You may face some problem along the way, but fear not, I have provided the steps by steps guide.

+I have also included the edited file in this git repo.
+Please use it for reference if you are stuck.
+Thank you.

+<p align="right">(<a href="#top">back to top</a>)</p>

+## Problems faced

 FYI, I am running the code with Windows 10 system.
-For people who choose to run in WSL using Ubuntu distro.
-You are required to change DNS to 1.1.1.1 Simply edit the <etc/resolv.conf> file and add nameserver 1.1.1.1 (Solution provided by classmate, Brandon V & SY)
+For people who like to run in WSL using Ubuntu distro.
+You are required to change DNS to 1.1.1.1 Simply edit the <etc/resolv.conf> file and add nameserver 1.1.1.1 (Solution provided by classmate, Brandon V & SY) If you dont do that, there will be issue when you use command "terraform apply"

+Lastly, you may also need to update your system.
+Simple run "sudo apt-get update" and "sudo apt-get upgrade" for Ubuntu system.
+(Solution by Alwin Poon)

 <p align="right">(<a href="#top">back to top</a>)</p>